Glossary

 • TFA encourages your child to take steps to tell someone when a situation makes them feel confused, scared, uncomfortable, or icky.

-• Whenever your child asks, “Mom, what about….” ask them what they think and feel about it first, before you give them your answer.
-Ask if their guiding Voice has told them anything lately and ask if they listened to it.
+• Whenever your child asks, “Mom/dad/grandma/etc., what about….” ask them what they think and feel about the situation first, before you give them your answer.

 Downloads:

-• An Unsafe Secret is one that makes you feel confused, threatened, unsafe, or icky and is one that you are told not to tell.
+Talk with your child about the difference between Safe and Unsafe Secrets.
+A Safe Secret is one that will eventually be told and will make everyone smile – like a surprise party or that someone is expecting a baby.
+An Unsafe Secret is one that makes you feel confused, threatened, unsafe, or icky, and is one that you are told not to tell.

 • Touching secrets are never safe secrets to keep.